-- [ Extra Scratch Boards and Sisal Posts ] This cat tree is equipped with an extra scratching board and posts covered with natural sisal. kittens can grind its claws on it to help it develop a good...
+- [ Extra Scratch Boards and Sisal Posts ] This cat tree is equipped with an extra scratching board and posts covered with natural sisal.
+Kittens can grind their claws on it to help them develop a good...

 - [ Large Top Plush Perch ] The big top perch is wrapped in plush.
 When the cat is bored, he can look at the scenery outside the window, the birds flying by the window or play with the toy ball below....

 If you currently have only one cat in your house, you can suffice by getting this mini cat tree from Superjare.
 It measures 33 inches in height and 18 inches in width and length.

 I like that the plush-padded condo is placed at the floor level.
 This means that your cat won’t have to do any effort to take a quick nap.
 Over the top, there’s a large bed that’s generously padded with a comfy material.